 When you see Gene typing on the white board explaining to the girl in glasses, he types something with an A. But in the next scene it changes to a P, and in another typestyle.

 When Angel and Lorne (The Host) were being surrounded by all the Lubber demons in the street, they could have easily jumped back into the car and sped off.

 Lorne (The Host)'s lip color changes from a deep purple to a blood red and to other shades in-between throughout the episode.

 Cordelia's hair gets progressively blonder and streakier as the episode progresses.

 Gene says that he never knew demons existed.
-However, he was at Caritas, which has plenty of demons singing and drinking (although it is feasible that he assumed it was merely a costume dress-up type of bar).
+However, he was at Caritas, which has plenty of demons singing and drinking.

 Angel's convertible is missing the rear-view mirror (so the director can get a clearer shot).